May 3, 2016

 A right for a Christian, is a right for a Jew, is a right for a Muslim, is a right for a Hindu, is a right for every different faith.
 A right for one faith, is a right for another faith and a responsibility for both faiths.

 But it means that most of, say the religious differences, are things we discuss more in the private world, whereas public life is much more for discussing the social and practical implications.
 Of course in those countries that are democratic, the 51% will always prevail, but the discussions will be civil.
 In other words, persuasive, because people are free to be faithful to argue for what they believe, but they will abide by the majority opinion if they are in a democracy.
-But they will do so with respect for the dignity of the other person, which they need to be taught.
-Now of course as you can see, that vision – very different from much of what we have today – requires a vision, it requires leadership – and we are sorely lacking on that at the global level – and it requires civic education.
+But they will do so with respect for the dignity of the other person, which they needs to be taught.
+Now of course as you can see, that vision–very different from much of what we have today–requires a vision, it requires leadership–and we are sorely lacking on that at the global level–and it requires civic education.

 You can lay down the structures easily and they’ll last for a long time, but the spirit of freedom which has to be passed from parents to children, teachers to students, that may easily go and needs to be kept alive from generation to generation. […] The European Union is heavy with laws, articles and conventions […] and there’s no spirit of freedom, no civic education, no vision, leadership, civic education.
 I passionately believe that these things are not Utopian, in the long run.

 Are we to be content with controversy, conflict, violence, state oppression, sectarian violence?
 You know well, 100 million people were killed in the last century in war.
-Another 100 million people – human beings were killed by their fellow human beings – under political oppression, many of them in the country in which I was born.
-And sadly yet another 100 million people were killed sectarian violence.
+Another 100 million people–human beings–were killed by their fellow human beings, under political oppression, many of them in the country in which I was born.
+And sadly yet another 100 million people were killed in sectarian violence.

 How do we live with deep differences?
 Are we content to go forward with religion and ideology allowed to become controversial and a source of violence and oppression, or will there be leadership and courage and vision in many of our societies to go a better way?
 I hope that each one of your countries, however small, wherever you are in the part of the world, will be thinking courageously about a vision of a future of humanity.